wellsril000/wellsril000/README.md

 ## Hi there 👋

+I am currenty studying at Brigham Young University in the Information Systems Program in the Marriot School of Business.
+I'm passionate about Data analytics.
+Especially when using information to make data-driven decisions to improve business.
+Outside of school I love spending time outside.
+I espeically love rock climbing, mountain biking, and skiing.
+I am looking for internships and job opportunities in tech where I can put my skills and knowledge to practice in real world application.
+You can reach me on linkedin at: www.linkedin.com/in/riley-wells-

 <!--
 **wellsril000/wellsril000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.